mintlayer/zk-thunder/local-setup/README.md

 - `4EVERLAND_API_KEY`: API key from 4EVERLAND
 - `4EVERLAND_SECRET_KEY`: Secret key from 4EVERLAND
 - `4EVERLAND_BUCKET_NAME`: Your bucket name in 4EVERLAND
+- `BATCH_SIZE`: The number of IPFS CIDs to consolidate into a single IPFS CID batch, should be a multiple of 3

 #### MintLayer Configuration